melmartinez-dev/insly-sql-test/README.md

 docker-compose up
 ```

 This will spin up a postgres server and a pgadmin4 web interface.
-When running for first time insly_test database will be created and populate with test data.
+When running for first time insly_test database will be created and populated with test data.